photoprism/photoprism-docs/docs/user-guide/ai/nsfw.md

 # NSFW Detection

-PhotoPrism can automatically flag pictures as **private** when an image-classification model considers them unsafe for work, and can also reject such files at the **web upload** stage so they never enter the index.
-NSFW detection is opt-in and disabled by default; it is mainly intended to help operators of public or shared instances keep adult content out of their library without having to review every upload by hand.
+PhotoPrism can automatically flag pictures as **private** when an image-classification model considers them unsafe for work.
+It can also reject such files during **web upload** so they never enter the library.
+NSFW detection is opt-in and is disabled by default.
+It is intended mainly to help administrators of shared instances keep adult content out of their libraries without having to review every upload manually.

 ## Configuration Options